Administrative Services

 ADMINISTRATION DIVISION

-The Administration Division is staffed by the Deputy Chief, two Lieutenants, one Sergeant and two officers along with one administrative assistant.
+The Administration Division is staffed by the Deputy Chief, two Lieutenants, two Sergeants and three officers along with one administrative assistant.
 Additionally, there are civilian employees that work in the Communications Unit.
 The Deputy Chief is directly responsible for preparing and overseeing the Police Department’s O&E and Capital budgets.
 The division is comprised of nine separate units and bureaus.

-• Deputy Chief Steven Gerling was hired by the Brick Township Police Department in January of 1995.
-He graduated from the Ocean County Police Academy Class #64 in May of 1995.
-He is also a graduate of the Richard Stockton College.
+• Captain Henry Drew was hired by the Brick Township Police Department in January of 1995, and attended the Ocean County Police Academy Class #64.

-• In February 2017 he was transferred to the Operations Division, where he served as the A Side Evening/Midnight Shift Commander.
+• On February 1, 2023, he was promoted to the rank of Captain where he served as the Operations Division Commander.

-• In December 2018 he was promoted to the rank of Captain where he currently serves as the Operations Division Commander.
+• On April 1,2025 he was promoted to the rank of Deputy Chief where he currently serves as the Administration Division Commander.

 The Records Bureau is primarily responsible for the filing and maintenance of all reports and documents generated by the Police Department as governed by the New Jersey Division of Archives and Records Management.
 The Bureau is also responsible for the dissemination of those reports to the public in accordance with the Open Public Records Act (OPRA), disseminating police reports and all related relevant information such as officer qualifications to the prosecuting authority whether it is a State, County or Municipal entity as well as providing discovery in accordance with the court rules governing discovery.
 Additionally, the Police Records Bureau compiles the data and generates and disseminates the required monthly, quarterly and annual reports such as Uniform Crime Reports (UCR), Stationhouse Adjustments and NCIC validations.
 The Police Records Bureau is open to the public Monday thru Friday from 8:30 am to 3:30 pm.